 On February 22, 2019, a former employee, Mr. Ortiz, filed a purported class action lawsuit in the San Diego County Superior Court, California, against Nordson Asymtek, Inc. and Nordson Corporation, alleging various violations of the California Labor Code.
 Plaintiff seeks, among other things, an unspecified amount for unpaid wages, actual, consequential and incidental losses, penalties, and attorneys' fees and costs.
 Following mediation in June 2020, the parties agreed to settle the lawsuit, subject to the execution of a written settlement agreement and court approval.
-If the court approves of the settlement on the agreed upon terms, the class action lawsuit will be resolved.
-Management believes, based on currently available information, that the ultimate outcome of the proceeding described above will not have a material adverse effect on the Company's financial condition or results of operations.
+In November 2021, we received final court approval of the settlement on the previously agreed upon terms.
+Management believes, based on currently available information, that the ultimate outcome of the proceeding described above will not have a material adverse effect on our financial condition or results of operations.